mitodl/teachersportal/README.rst

 ---------------

-When doing a public course listing, the javascript front-end queries TP for available courses (as determined by the django-oscar ``Product`` model).
+When doing a public course listing, the javascript front-end queries TP for available courses.
 This returns ids to look up.
 From here, the javascript dispatches an additional API call to CCXCon to get detail on those specific course ids for populating the UI.